yubrajbhoi/termux-python-12/Doc/library/logging.rst

 information into logging calls.
 For a usage example, see the section on :ref:`adding contextual information to your logging output <context-info>`.

-.. class:: LoggerAdapter(logger, extra)
+.. class:: LoggerAdapter(logger, extra, merge_extra=False)

-   Returns an instance of :class:`LoggerAdapter` initialized with an underlying :class:`Logger` instance and a dict-like object.
+   Returns an instance of :class:`LoggerAdapter` initialized with an underlying :class:`Logger` instance, a dict-like object (*extra*), and a boolean (*merge_extra*) indicating whether or not the *extra* argument of individual log calls should be merged with the :class:`LoggerAdapter` extra.
+   The default behavior is to ignore the *extra* argument of individual log calls and only use the one of the :class:`LoggerAdapter` instance

    .. method:: process(msg, kwargs)